-What Is A Dental Dam?
-A dental dam is made of a thin, flexible latex intended as a protection against direct mouth-to-anus and mouth-to-genital contact during oral sex.
-As such, it decreases the risk for transmission of sexually transmitted infections (STIs), which can occur during oral sex, while still allowing the partners to enjoy stimulation to the clitoris and/or anus.
+A dental dam is made of a thin, flexible latex intended to protect against direct mouth-to-anus and mouth-to-genital contact during oral sex.
+As such, it decreases the risk for transmission of sexually transmitted infections (STIs), which can occur during oral sex while still allowing the partners to enjoy stimulation to the clitoris and/or anus.

 What Can It Protect Against?

 Safe sex usually refers to penetrative sex, such as in vaginal penetration in heterosexual sex and anal penetration in homosexual sex.
 For this reason, condoms are readily available in pharmacies, drug stores, and even supermarkets and convenience stores.

 But, sadly, penetrative sex isn’t the only type of sexual contact that spreads STIs like syphilis, gonorrhea, chlamydia, hepatitis, and human immunodeficiency virus (HIV).
 STIs can also be transmitted between persons through oral sex.

 A dental dam can significantly decrease the risk of sharing body fluids, particularly saliva, vaginal fluid, and semen, which carry STIs during oral sex.
 Also, it reduces the risk of contact with fecal matter, such as in anal stimulation.
 Fecal matter can carry a wide range of pathogens, such as shigella and E. coli, as well as intestinal parasites.

 While a dental dam can prevent the exchange of bodily fluids, it may not effectively prevent the transmission of conditions and infections shared through direct skin-to-skin contact.
 As such, it might not be an effective method of barrier protection against: